josephsachs/minare/README.md

 ### Architecture
 Because Minare is intended to be not just a solution but tooling, the choice of technical stack requires a careful balance between my goals and the developer's experience.
 I chose
-- **JVM** because it performs better than Node.js or Python, is polyglot, doesn't require the developer to learn novel patterns like Rust or Go, and has a mature ecosystem;
+- **JVM** because it performs better than Node.js or Python, is polyglot, doesn't require the developer to learn novel patterns like Go, and has a mature ecosystem;
 - **Vert.x** because it scales up to handle massive socket pools without blinking;
 - **Redis** because it's a proven cache with good Json support and pub-sub for free;
 - **Hazelcast** because it has already solved numerous distributed consensus challenges that are outside my domain;